 Margaret J. Taylor, 83, a dedicated servant of God, was peacefully called to her heavenly home with family at her side on Dec.
 30, 2019.
 Margaret, a native of South Norfolk, was the daughter of the late Marion Ruffin and George Jefferson.
 She was preceded in death by her husband William “Butterbean” Taylor and step-father Jefferson Ruffin.

-To send flowers in memory of Margaret Taylor, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margaret Taylor, please visit our Heartfelt Sympathies Store.

 She attended Waterford Elementary School (South Norfolk) and graduated from Booker T. Washington High School (Norfolk).
 Margaret continued her education and completed a two-year course of study at the Norfolk Division of Virginia State College (now Norfolk State University), earned her bachelor’s degree from Virginia State College (now Virginia State University), and a master’s degree from Hampton Institute (now Hampton University).